-There are many situations where it’s useful to calculate an average.
+There are many situations in Excel where it’s useful to calculate an average.
 For example,

 Of course there are situations where it is not useful.
 For example (and I don’t mean to be rude)